Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 There is only one provably unbreakable crypt system.
 - **One time bad**
-	- Choose a bit stream and xor that bit stream with a bad
+	- Choose a bit stream and xor that bit stream with a pad.
+	- Downsides: It's not repeatable